stosik/stosik.github.io/_posts/2024-02-11-dependency-inversion-in-practice.md

 ![After refactoring](../assets/dip/dip-after-refactoring.png "Dependency graph after refactoring")

-# Architecture and DIP
+# Dependency Inversion in Architecture

 The example provided above may not offer groundbreaking insights to many of us.
 Using interfaces as abstractions to decouple high-level and low-level components is a common practice.
-However, the real challenge arises when attempting to apply the Dependency Inversion Principle (DIP) to higher-level concepts such as architecture.
+However, the real challenge arises when attempting to apply the Dependency Inversion Principle to higher-level concepts such as architecture.
-In his book 'Clean Architecture,' Robert C. Martin describes how the application of DIP can lead to the creation of more flexible and maintainable architecture.
+In his book `Clean Architecture` Robert C. Martin describes how the application of `DIP` can lead to the creation of more flexible and maintainable architecture.
 This is achieved by placing low-level infrastructure components behind a fine line of abstractions, thus keeping the core business logic independent of any external frameworks or libraries.